ethical-se/ese-practices/practices/ESE-StoryValuation.md

 ***Disclaimer:*** These proposals have not been fully validated yet; please view them as drafts, serving as invitations to a continued method engineering discussion.
 [Examples](#examples) follow.

 #### Ethical Value Requirement (EVRs)
 As an important type of non-functional requirements, [EVRs](/ESE-Glossary.md#evr) can be written up either in free form or in a structured way.
 IEEE Std.
-7000 specifies how to document Values and EVRs in a rather elaborate form; or details, please refer to pages 40 to 42 in Clause 8 and then pages 44 to 46 in Clause 9 of the standard.
+7000 specifies how to document Values and EVRs in a rather elaborate form; or details, please refer to pages 40 to 42 in Clause 8 (Values) and then pages 44 to 46 (EVRs) in Clause 9 of the standard.

 <!-- IEEE Std.
 7000:
 "NOTE 1—EVRs can be expressed in formal requirement statements, use cases, user stories, scenarios, or other forms."
 "NOTE 2—EVRs can be used to translate the prioritized core values into the system’s value dispositions."

+"socio-technology statements that describe possible risk treatment options that may promote and protect the prioritized core values and realize the value demonstrators.
+Treatment options are technical, organizational, or social." [...]
+"Record each EVR with a unique reference number, its associated risks, prioritized core values, and related assumptions and constraints."
 -->

 IEEE Std.
 7000 gives an example of an EVR in the full-body scanner SOI in B.2: "The system shall protect the privacy of body images of scanned passengers.".
 The standard talks about "risk treatment options" (which are technical, organizational, social) and "value demonstrator realization".
 In ESE, we see these information elements at the interface/intersection between analysis and design.